Do you love the police uniform? Is your ambition to become an Indian Police Service (IPS) officer? How can you become an

 Minimum Height Requirement for Female Candidates: 150 cm

 However ST candidates have a relaxation of 5 cm, hence the requirement is only 160 centimetres for ST male candidates and 145 centimetres of ST female candidates.
-Relaxed minimum height is prescribed not only for candidates belonging to Scheduled Tribes but also to races such as Gorkhas, Garhwalis, Assamese, Kumaonis, and Nagaland Tribal etc. whose average height is distinctly lower.
+Relaxed minimum height is prescribed not only for candidates belonging to Scheduled Tribes but also for races such as Gorkhas, Garhwalis, Assamese, Kumaonis, and Nagaland Tribal etc. whose average height is distinctly lower.

 IPS Chest Girth Requirement